Frequently Asked Questions

 UNDB will publish the notice as one.
 It will have one reference number.
 The notice text (in both languages) will be published on top of each other.

-If you want to make changes to a published notice, send an e-mail to email@example.com.
-Ensure that the reference number (i.e. IDB235-03/18) of the notice is indicated along with the details of the changes.
+If you want to make changes to a published notice, send an e-mail to firstname.lastname@example.org.
+Ensure that the reference number of the notice is indicated along with the details of the changes.
 An exception to this method is changes to World Bank financed notices, which should be submitted through STEP or Client Connections.

 Submitted procurement notices are published in two business days or less.

 A full or corporate subscription is needed in order to search for and access full view of published notices.
 Subscribers can find notices in the Projects & Tenders page of the UNDB website and use the reference number or any other keyword to search for the notice.

 Multilateral Development Banks and UN entities can publish with UNDB at no cost.
 UNDB offers low advertising rates for other content providers.
 Contact email@example.com for a price quote.